Nasamid/Security-Cam/README.md

 * Run quickstart.py

 * It should create token.json where your REFRESH_TOKEN ("refresh_token"), CLIENT_ID ("client_id") and CLIENT_SECRET ("client_secret") are located.

+                          **NOTE THAT THESE ARE SENSITIVE INFORMATION AND IT SHOULD NOT BE SHARED WITH ANYONE**

 * Copy and paste these three inside template.env and make sure to remove the quotation marks and spaces before and after the equal (=) sign.